evemorgen/akttym/README.md

 ## Troubleshooting
 #### Everytime I run it, it asks me to paste url again
 Try to `chmod 766 /path/to/script/dir`.
-Akttym needs write permission to dir where it's locate
+Akttym needs write permission to dir where it's located

 ## Authors